robmarkcole/HASS-Machinebox-Tagbox/README.md

 Home-Assistant custom component for image classification (`tag` detection) using Machinebox.io [Tagbox](https://machinebox.io/docs/tagbox/recognizing-images).
 The component adds an `image_processing` entity, where the state of the entity is the most likely tag in the image.
-All other identified tags are listed as attributes.
-Template binary sensors can be used to indicate the presence of a tag in an image, allowing their use as conditions in automations.

 Place the `custom_components` folder in your configuration directory (or add its contents to an existing custom_components folder).